microsoft/healthcareai-workshop/README.md

    - Open the Extensions view in VS Code by clicking on the Extensions icon in the Activity Bar on the side of the window or pressing `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (macOS).
    - Search for each extension by name, ensure it is marked as **@installed**, and click **Install** if it is not already installed.

 Once VS Code and the required extensions are installed, you are ready to proceed with the workshop.
+Here is the offical documentation for setting up vscode: [docs](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-setup-vs-code?view=azureml-api-2).

 ## Environment Setup